Last updated: 2020-08-24

 The rates that you provide will be used by Freightos’ unique routing and pricing engine to generate a Quote based on the criteria entered by the Buyer.
 The rates must be both comprehensive and exact, as you will be paid for the exact amount in the Quote.
 Should a Buyer book a Quote, it becomes a binding contract between the Buyer and the Seller, and becomes a Shipment.

 Below you will find detailed instructions on providing rates.

 5.2.1 Provide Freightos with pricing

-Seller shall provide Freightos, in one of the ways set forth in Section 5.2.6 and 5.2.7 below, with rates which shall serve as the basis for generating a Quote.
-Freightos requires that the following accurate and comprehensive pricing information be included:
+Seller shall provide Freightos, in one of the ways set forth in Section 5.2.6 and 5.2.7below, with rates which shall serve as the basis for generating a Quote.
+The Quote will include those charges set out in the Transparent Pricing Policy.